Health Insurance Portability and Accountability Act: Title I: Health Care Access, Portability, and Renewability

 Some health care plans are exempted from Title I requirements, such as long-term health plans and limited-scope plans like dental or vision plans offered separately from the general health plan.
 However, if such benefits are part of the general health plan, then HIPAA still applies to such benefits.
-For example, if the new plan offers dental benefits, then it must count creditable continuous coverage under the old health plan towards any of its exclusion periods for dental benefits.
+For example, if the new plan offers dental benefits, then creditable continuous coverage under the old health plan must be counted towards any of its exclusion periods for dental benefits.

-An alternate method of calculating creditable continuous coverage is available to the health plan under Title I. That is, 5 categories of health coverage can be considered separately, including dental and vision coverage.
-Anything not under those 5 categories must use the general calculation (e.g., the beneficiary may be counted with 18 months of general coverage, but only 6 months of dental coverage, because the beneficiary did not have a general health plan that covered dental until 6 months prior to the application date).
-Since limited-coverage plans are exempt from HIPAA requirements, the odd case exists in which the applicant to a general group health plan cannot obtain certificates of creditable continuous coverage for independent limited-scope plans, such as dental to apply towards exclusion periods of the new plan that does include those coverages.
+An alternate method of calculating creditable continuous coverage is available to the health plan under Title I. 5 categories of health coverage can be considered separately, including dental and vision coverage.
+Anything not under those 5 categories must use the general calculation (e.g., the beneficiary may be counted with 18 months of general coverage but only 6 months of dental coverage because the beneficiary did not have a general health plan that covered dental until 6 months prior to the application date).
+Since limited-coverage plans are exempt from HIPAA requirements, the odd case exists in which the applicant to a general group health plan cannot obtain certificates of creditable continuous coverage for independent limited-scope plans, such as dental, to apply towards exclusion periods of the new plan that does include those coverages.

-Hidden exclusion periods are not valid under Title I (e.g., "The accident, to be covered, must have occurred while the beneficiary was covered under this exact same health insurance contract").
+Hidden exclusion periods are invalid under Title I. For example: ‘The accident must have occurred while the beneficiary was covered under this same health insurance contract.
 Such clauses must not be acted upon by the health plan.
-Also, they must be re-written so they can comply with HIPAA.
+Also, they must be re-written to comply with HIPAA.

 Title II: Preventing Health Care Fraud and Abuse; Administrative Simplification; Medical Liability Reform

 Title II of HIPAA establishes policies and procedures for maintaining the privacy and the security of individually identifiable health information, outlines numerous offenses relating to health care, and establishes civil and criminal penalties for violations.
-It also creates several programs to control fraud and abuse within the health-care system.
-However, the most significant provisions of Title II are its Administrative Simplification rules.
-Title II requires the Department of Health and Human Services (HHS) to increase the efficiency of the health-care system by creating standards for the use and dissemination of health-care information.
+It also creates several programs to control fraud and abuse within the health care system.
+The most significant provisions of Title II are the Administrative Simplification rules.
+Title II requires the Department of Health and Human Services (HHS) to increase the efficiency of the health-care system by creating standards for the use and dissemination of health care information.

-These rules apply to "covered entities", as defined by HIPAA and the HHS.
-Covered entities include health plans, health care clearinghouses (such as billing services and community health information systems), and health care providers that transmit health care data in a way regulated by HIPAA.
+These rules apply to "covered entities" as defined by HIPAA and the HHS.
+Covered entities include health plans, health care clearinghouses (e.g., billing services and community health information systems), and health care providers that transmit health care data in a way regulated by HIPAA.